sreid7/RedHat-RH124/README.md

 To see the file, use cat myfirstfile

 To save the file a different way, type "vi myfirstfile" to get into the file.
-Type another word within the file and click
+Type another word within the file and click "ESC, SHIFT (for :), wq!